noyonsarder/CucumBDDFramework/README.md

 Collaboration: Improves communication between business and technical teams.
 Clarity: Plain English scenarios ensure clarity of requirements.
 Reusability: Step definitions can be reused across scenarios.

+Prerequisites:
+Install Dependencies:

+npm install @cucumber/cucumber @playwright/test

+Set Up a Custom World: Configure a custom Cucumber world to initialize and manage the Playwright browser and page objects for each scenario.

+Run the Test: Use the Cucumber CLI to execute the .feature file and step definitions: npx cucumber-js